Creating Knowledge Agents

 Managing your default Knowledge Agent

 Every workspace starts with a default agent called "Guru" that searches all sources.
-You don't need to keep it as-is—customize it to match your needs.
+Customize it to match your needs:

 1. Go to Manage > Knowledge Agents